 You can add up to 10 event filters to your Defined Event using the "OR" operator.

 Will FullStory let me know if my site changes and my event no longer makes sense?

-Not at this point.
-For example if a CSS Selector changes, FullStory will not alert you that your Defined Event no longer exists on your site.
+No, FullStory will not alert you that your Defined Event no longer exists on your site.

 Do Defined Events work with Webhooks?

 What's the difference between a Defined Event and a Named Element?

 Defined Events allow you to assign a name to specific user behavior whereas Named Elements apply to CSS selectors only.
 You can reference a Named Element when creating a Defined Event (for example, clicked element “Add to Cart” when the Visited URL starts with /category-listing”).